 Machine Learning Inference at the Edge

 Inference is the process of taking a neural network model, generally made with deep learning, and then deploying it onto a computing device (Edge Intelligence).
-This device will then process incoming data (usually images or video) to look for and identify whatever it has been trained to recognize.
+This device will then process incoming data (usually images or video) to look for and identify whatever pattern it has been trained to recognize.

 The Need for Specialized AI Hardware